sudheermuthyala/terraform-/08-terraform-provisioners/02-remote-exec-provisioner/106-remote-exec-provisoner/README.md

 ## Create/Review Provisioner configuration
 **Usecase**
-we will copey a file
+we will copey a file name application.htm